 In the case of maintenance and repairs that do not improve the overall value of an item or property, the IRS considers such costs to be expenses.
 This means landlords can deduct all of these costs in a single year.

-Key Differences Between Capital Improvements and Repairs & Maintenance
+Key Differences Between Capital Improvements & Maintenance Repairs

 The key differences between capital improvements and repair and maintenance rely on two major factors: their classification and tax implications.
 These differences are outlined below.